Students usually have a lot of questions about study abroad. Here are some of the most common ones:

 There are many benefits to going abroad, yet on average, only 15% of college students do.
 However, a whopping 73% of employers said study abroad experience is important when evaluating candidates for junior level positions.
 Additionally, skills obtained from study abroad --cross-cultural experience, strategic international understanding, interpersonal skills, and substantive content knowledge of field--are cited as the top 4 most important employee traits.
 (Source: The ROI of Study Abroad)

 How much does it cost?

 Our motto is: "If you can afford to study at UNCG, you can afford to study abroad!"
-A semester/year abroad should cost about the same as studying at UNCG, and most students pay regular UNCG tuition and fees while abroad.
+Most students pay regular UNCG tuition and fees while abroad, so a semester/year abroad costs about the same as at UNCG.
 Each summer and faculty-led program sets its own costs, which will vary, but do not typically require any additional UNCG tuition.
 Financial aid may be used for most programs, as well as grants and scholarships.
 Each program page has a budget tab with more information, and we explain more about the finances of going abroad in our online Study Abroad 101 course.

 What if I don't speak a foreign language?

 You don't have to!
 You may choose to study in an English-speaking country, but even in non-English speaking countries, you will likely take courses meant for international students, taught all in English.
 However, if language-learning is your goal, there are opportunities to study in your target language across the globe, in countries from China to Peru.

 Do I have to go abroad for a whole semester?